benthie/wearables-praktikum/README.md

 - <b>Automatically connect:</b> determines whether the app automatically connects to the last known device

 ###Battery Level
 - This LevelIndicator shows the battery level of the wearable.
-The indication here is not really proportional to the battery voltage but to the voltage after the voltage regulator in the PCB.
-For more information about this see the [report TODO](/docs/report.pdf).
+The indication here is not really proportional to the battery voltage but to the voltage after the voltage regulator in the PCB. <!--For more information about this see the [report TODO](/docs/report.pdf).-->

 ##Calibration

 As explained above, calibration is essential for having a properly working blink detection algorithm.
 Since every eye is unique, differing shapes, sizes and positions in the skull are what the sensor is facing.
 And due to those inequalities the measured distances to the eye vary from one user to the other.
 The implemented calibration procedure let's the user define his or her individual calibration parameters, which are then uploaded to the wearable as well as stored in a profile on the computer.
-More information about the calibration and the different parameters used to detect a blink is elaborately decribed in the [final report (TODO)](/docs/report.pdf).
+More information about the calibration and the different parameters used to detect a blink is elaborately described [above](#Eye blink detection algorithm).

 <p align="center">
 <img src="https://github.com/benthie/wearables-praktikum/blob/master/docs/img/calibration_window.png" alt="calibration_window.png">
-<br>Figure 18: Calibration window - On start-up.
+<br>Figure 20: Calibration window - On start-up.
 </p>

-Figure 18 shows the calibration window directly after start-up.
+Figure 20 shows the calibration window directly after start-up.
 Both eyeDrops app and wearable are now in calibration mode  where the RFDuino can be triggered to continuously send data packages containing sensor raw data and information about whether a blink was detected or not until a stop message arrives.

 <p align="center">
 <img src="https://github.com/benthie/wearables-praktikum/blob/master/docs/img/animation.png" alt="animation.png">
-<br>Figure 19: Calibration animation (two successive steps).
+<br>Figure 21: Calibration animation (two successive steps).
 </p>

-A custom-built animation (see Figure 19) is used to guide the user through the data acquisition phase of the calibration.
+A custom-built animation (see Figure 21) is used to guide the user through the data acquisition phase of the calibration.
 This phase takes nine seconds and should contain four blinks (represented by the larger circles).
 It can be run testwise without receiving any data, just to get to know the procedure by clicking the button <i>Run Test</i>.<br>
 <br>
 The completion of the data acquisition will be announced by an pop-up alert with instructions for the next steps.
 Afterwards the data will be plotted in the two designated graphs.

 <p align="center">
 <img src="https://github.com/benthie/wearables-praktikum/blob/master/docs/img/calibration_window2.png" alt="calibration_window2.png">
-<br>Figure 20: Calibration window - After receiving and plotting the sensor and blink data.
+<br>Figure 22: Calibration window - After receiving and plotting the sensor and blink data.
 </p>

-A completed data acquisition phase can be seen in Figure 20.
+A completed data acquisition phase can be seen in Figure 22.
 The preset values on the right side of the calibration window turned out to make sense for most of test users and can be adopted for new profiles without being worried about bad performance.
 The only two values that are mandatory to be set by the user are the threshold values.
 These can be obtained by simply clicking on the sensor data graph (top).
 A red and a blue line will appear for negative resprectively positive threshold.
 Place the lines such that any noise lies between the threshold values.
 A good guiding value is to set the thresholds to half of it's max value.
 After setting the threshold values the user can either do another calibration with the newly gained values and check if the algorithm now detects (more) blinks or directly save the profile with the option to directly use the new profile.<br>

 ###Ready to use